This site will be updated as the new reporting system is rolled out. Please check back periodically for updates.

 To best assist regulated entities in using this new online services portal, the Department has decided to implement a phased roll-out.
 Department staff will work with regulated entities during 2017 to assist with a successful transition to using ANR Online.
 Department staff will be updating this page with new information as it becomes available.

 Stormwater Program Forms Currently on ANR Online

 The forms listed below have been transitioned to ANR Online.
+If requested, forms transitioning to the web portal may continue to be submitted without using the ANR Online platform.
 For additional information email the Stormwater Program.

 - Annual Inspection Report Form (for all operational permits)

 - Construction Permit - Notice of Addition of Co-Permittee

 - Construction Permit - Notice of Transfer of Authorization to Discharge

 - Designer's Re-Statement of Compliance

 USEPA's NPDES Electronic Reporting Rule